DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 <a href="#Part2" id="Part2" class="Bookmark"></a>

-The green maze was repainted by a madder red colour.
+The green maze was repainted in a madder red colour.
-Behind the thick leaves, the sun could be seen going down to the horizon.
+Behind the thick leaves, the sun could be seen setting down to the horizon.
 Before long, the night had arrived.

 _TL Note:_ Author uses `生い茂る葉の上では` here, which is hard to get right for me so I re-phrased.
 But probably I need to come back to it.

-"Did I not tell that forest's ecosystem changes as day and night?"
+"Did I not tell that this forest's ecosystem is different during the day and night?"

 "Lots more incests appear.
 Also big sized animals I think.
-These are rarely approaching our village, but once night falls fairies are always laying down animal repelling spell."
+They rarely approach our village, but once night falls, the fairies are always laying down spells to repel animals."

-They were in the clearing.
+They were in a clearing of the forest.
 Assembling the tent, near the stream with spring water.
 As Kai was working on setting up the tent, Reiren was observing with curiosity.

-By the way, nearby was Rinne, who was sitting doing nothing.
+By the way, Rinne who was nearby, was sitting down, doing nothing.

 "Hey, Kai?
 Is it done yet?
-It is so boring that I'm feeling sleepy..."
+It is so boring that I'm getting sleepy..."

 "I'll finish soon."

 She was like a kitten who wanted to play.
-Comparing to such Rinne, Reiren, who was looking with a great curiosity at tents, set up by humans, looked like a loyal dog.
+Compared to such Rinne, Reiren, who was looking with a great curiosity at the tents being set up by the humans, resembled a loyal dog.

 "Come to think of it...
 Reiren, you seem calm now."

 "What are thee talking about?"

 "Well, there are lots of humans around.
-Considering you've been sent with us as representative of the elven village, I expected you'd be complaining a lot...
+Considering that you've been sent with us as a representative of the elven village, I expected you to be complaining a lot...
 Really, thanks."

 Rinne and Reiren.
-Both looked like a fairly skinned beautiful maidens.
+Both looked like fair skinned beautiful maidens.
-As long as neither Rinne's wing or Reiren's ears are discovered, no one would suspect a thing.
+As long as neither Rinne's wing or Reiren's ears were discovered, no one would suspect a thing.

-"If I'd be on guard always, it would only make me suspicious, don't you think?"
+"If I were to be on guard all the time, it would only make me suspicious, don't you think?"

-Elven shrine maiden didn't even bat an eye at soldier, who passed by her back just now.
+The elven shrine maiden didn't even bat an eye at a soldier who passed by her back just then.
-In such situation where she was surrounded by more hundred of enemies.
+In such a situation where she was surrounded by more than a hundred enemies.

 _TL Note:_ Ehm...
 Technically they are in truce though?
+_ED Note:_ Shrugs, Maybe the elf still have misgivings about Kai and his group?

 "That's why I restrain myself.
 In all reality I want to fuss and complain about it."

 "Well, I understand..."

-"Still, it is hard for me to tolerate getting myself stained by human smell.
+"Still, it is hard for me to tolerate getting stained by human smell.
 I shall take a stroll in the forest."

-But before the elven girl, who stood up, turned her back towards them.
+But before the elven girl who stood up, turned her back towards them.

 "Wait.
-Rinne, how about you tagging along with her?"
+Rinne, how about you tag along with her?"

 "Me?"

-"...Still has no trust in me?"
+"...Thee still has no trust in me?"

-Elven shrine maiden, who stood besides blankly blinking Rinne, frowned.
+The elven shrine maiden, who stood beside a blankly blinking Rinne, frowned.

-"Or do thee think I'll be up to no good, the moment thy eyes are averted?"
+"Or do thee think I'll be up to no good the moment thy eyes are averted?"

-"It is simple: we saw the destruction during the day, didn't we?"
+"The reason is simple: we saw the destruction during the day, didn't we?"

 "...Mu."

-"I want you to take a look around tent's surroundings.
+"I want you to take a look around the tents' surroundings.
-If it is both of you, then it should be fine, is it not?"
+If it's you two, then it should be fine, right?"

 It wasn't a matter of trust.
 It was the opposite.
-Precisely because elven knowledge was so highly valuable, she has been asked to patrol the surroundings after sunset, which would extremely dangerous task for Resistance's soldiers otherwise.
+Precisely because elven knowledge was so highly valuable, she has been asked to patrol the surroundings after sunset, which would be an extremely dangerous task for Resistance's soldiers otherwise.

 _TL Note:_ The last sentence is re-phrased.